seanbaxter/DirectXShaderCompiler/docs/CommandLine.rst

 The output of ``-help`` will become categorized if an option category is declared.
 The output looks something like ::

-  OVERVIEW: This is a small program to demo the LLVM CommandLine API
+  OVERVIEW: This is a small program to demo the LLVM37 CommandLine API
   USAGE: Sample [options]

   OPTIONS: